pivotal/docs-tap/workloads/spec-reference.md

 `ootb-supply-chain-testing-scanning`.
-This resource is responsible for instantiating a Tekton [PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns/) object that calls the execution of a Tekton Pipeline, in the same namespace as the Workload, whenever its inputs change.
+This resource is responsible for instantiating a Tekton [PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns/) object that calls the execution of a Tekton Pipeline, in the same namespace as the workload, whenever its inputs change.
 For example, the source code revision that you want to test changes.

 A [Runnable](https://cartographer.sh/docs/v0.4.0/reference/runnable/)
 object is instantiated to ensure that there's always a run for a particular set